Hi, I'm Kristen Carder

 and I have ADHD...

-I'm a serial entrepreneur, top podcast host, and mindset coach for adults with ADHD.
+I'm an ADHD expert, top podcast host, and internationally-recognized mindset coach for adults with ADHD.

 You heard it correctly: mindset coach.